ahm3dhany/Broken-Web-Application/README.md

 1. If you are already logged in, log out by clicking _Sign Out_.
 You will be redirected to the login page.
 2. Open _Fiddler_.
 3. Now go back to you browser and enter the credentials (i.e. type "user" as the username & "password" as the password).
-4. Go back to _Fiddler_ and look up for the _post http_ request you just made, click on it.. then click on `Inspector` then click on either `TextView` or `WebForms`.
+4. Go back to _Fiddler_ and look up for the _http post_ request you just made, click on it.. then click on `Inspector` then click on either `TextView` or `WebForms`.
 You will see that the credentials sent in plain-text:
 ![1](screenshots/A6/Fiddler_1.png)
 ![2](screenshots/A6/Fiddler_2.png)